antecedent/patchwork/README.md

 	use Patchwork as p;
 	p\filter("Cache::fetch", p\say("Fetching something from the cache\n"));

-Some of these filters may be left unmentioned in this document, but they can always be looked up by viewing the source of `Patchwork.php`.
+Some of these built-in filters may be left unmentioned in this document, but they can always be looked up by viewing the source of `Patchwork.php`.

 ### Short-Circuiting